zspace/system.software.interview.gol.public/GOL-trivial.md

 ![GoL code structure](https://raw.githubusercontent.com/zspace/system.software.interview.gol.public/master/gol/gol.c.fill-the-blanks.png)

-* We value correctness, simplicity, attention to details, code style readability and consistency.
+* We value correctness, simplicity, readability, consistency, and attention to detail.

-* Sample of our prefered code style is here: (https://tinyurl.com/hashtable-c)
+* A sample of our preferred code style is here: (https://tinyurl.com/hashtable-c)

 * Please ensure that your implementation compiles without any warnings when your toolchain is configured to the highest warning level (e.g. -Wall -Wextra -pedantic-errors or equivalent)